thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Nonce
 {: #sec-nonce-claim}

-The Nonce claim is a challenge from the caller.
+The Nonce claim is used to carry the challenge provided by the caller to demonstrate freshness of the generated token.

 The EAT {{!I-D.ietf-rats-eat}} `nonce` (claim key 10) is used.
 The following constraints apply to the `nonce-type`: